PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 -   What is the turnover rate from the dataset being examined?

--   Which department was worst hit by the turnover?
+-   Which departments are the top 5 contributors to the overall number of terminates??

 -   Why might an employee leave, and what characterises those who stay?